Falló el copiado al portapapeles. Intenta de nuevo después de ajustar tus permisos.

 A ghostwriter authors materials that appear under someone else's name.
 If you want to position yourself as an industry expert, you could use a ghostwriter to help you author blog posts on your own site as well as guest posts on other sites.

 Facebook's latest statistics show the platform has 1.56 billion daily active users.
-Twitter has 126 million daily users, while Instagram has 500 million daily active users.
+Twitter has 126 million daily users, while Instagram has daily active users.
 In order to meet your audience where they are, social media has to be part of your content marketing strategy.

 Writing for social media is an art of crafting the right message for each social channel.
 While Facebook offers the opportunity for longer posts, your brand has only 140 characters to communicate its message on Twitter.
 And in all social channels, short, punchy messages perform best.
 It will take a skilled writer to convey your brand's message in a medium where space is at a premium.